Polymateria: History

 Polymateria was founded in 2015 at Imperial College London by Jonathan Sieff and Lee Davy-Martin.
 Between 2016 and 2017, it was based at the Imperial White City Incubator, and since 2017 has been headquartered at the nearby Translation & Innovation Hub (I-HUB).
 In January 2018, Niall Dunne became CEO, and in March 2018 the company brought its first product to market.

 Prince Charles visited the Polymateria laboratories in March 2019.

 In October 2019, Polymateria announced a partnership with specialty chemical company Clariant to bring its new Biotransformation technology to the Southeast Asian market.

 A subsequent partnership agreement between Polymateria, Clariant and the Indian Ministry of Chemicals and Fertilizers announced in January 2020 aims to bring Biotransformation to India.

 In July 2020, the impact investing platform Planet First Partners (PFP) invested £15 million in Polymateria.
 Alongside the investment, several people joined the Polymateria board, including PFP head Frédéric de Mévius and former Marks & Spencer CEO Marc Bolland as chairman.
 The same month, it was reported that Puma would be the first company to use Polymateria's technology in the 160 million plastic bags it used each year, starting September 2020 in Southeast Asian markets, and in Britain in 2021.

-The family of Hong Kong billionaire Silas Chou, whose daughter Veronica Chou is pushing for more sustainability in the fashion industry, invested in Polymateria in 2020.
+The family of Hong Kong billionaire Silas Chou, whose daughter Veronica Chou was said to be pushing for more sustainability in the fashion industry, invested in Polymateria in 2020.